Endangered Species Act of 1973: Finding of jeopardy or adverse modification

 The action agency must notify the Services of its course of action on any project that receives a jeopardy or adverse modification opinion.

 In the past ten years, FWS has made jeopardy determinations in three cases (delta smelt, aquatic species in Idaho, and South Florida water management), each of which has included reasonable and prudent alternatives.
 No project has been stopped as a result of FWS finding a project had no available path forward.
+This fact however, does not present the full picture, as even where projects can proceed, Section 7 consultation regularly results in dramatic and costly changes to the scope of such projects.
+And in practice, the result of consultation under the ESA is almost always the imposition of additional restrictions on land use activity.

 In rare cases, no alternatives to avoid jeopardy or adverse modification will be available.
 An analysis of FWS consultations from 1987 to 1991 found only 0.02% were blocked or canceled because of a jeopardy or adverse modification opinion with no reasonable and prudent alternatives.
 In this scenario, the only option that the action agency and applicant are left with is to apply for an exemption.
 Exemptions are decided upon by the Endangered Species Committee.

 Exemptions

 An action agency may apply for an exemption if: (1) it believes it cannot comply with the requirements of the biological opinion; or (2) formal consultation yields no reasonable and prudent alternative actions.
 The exemption application must be submitted to the Secretary of the Interior within 90 days of the conclusion of formal consultation.

 The Secretary can then recommend the application to the Endangered Species Committee (informally known as "The God Squad").
 This committee is composed of several Cabinet-level members: